 I once said I would never leave my church

-After six years of sincerely praying and searching to find truth about my religion, God, and healing, to my complete surprise, I recently left my lifetime religion of Mormonism.
+After six years of sincerely praying and searching to find truth about my religion, God, and healing, to my complete surprise, after almost 57 years of faithful attendance, I recently left my lifetime religion of Mormonism.
 As a devout believer in Mormonism, I once said I would never leave my religion, but I did.
 God worked with me patiently step by step until he knew I was ready to stand alone in my new beliefs.
+Despite the problems I have discovered in the Mormon church, it is not my goal to spend a lot of time dwelling on discrepancies in the Mormon church.
+I only desire to move forward in a positive and productive manner.

 Although I am no longer a member of any church or affiliated with any religion, I cherish the scriptures that enable me to hear and understand God’s messages to me.
 I treasure the scriptures and view them as a precious gift from God.